RavenousLegs

 Apart from its outstanding looks, what makes this mosque special is the unique history behind the construction of the mosque which took more than a century for its completion.
 The story goes back to Mughal Era (1526-1857), when India was mushrooming with Mughal styled architectural monuments.
 The Muslim rulers had built a number of mosques and Madarsas to spread Islam and its teachings.

 The construction of Taj-Ul-Masajid was started in 1857 by a lady ruler of Bhopal, Shah Jahan Begum, with the intention to serve Islam and spread its teachings.
-The first site chosen for the construction of the mosque had some remains of a temple, so she chose found another site for Taj-UI-Masajid.
+The first site chosen for the construction of the mosque had some remains of a temple, so she chose another site for Taj-UI-Masajid.
 The work was taken over by her daughter after her, but due to lack of funds (which were used over a war), the work was suspended and the construction remained incomplete.

 She dreamt, she initiated, but couldn't see the dream being fulfilled in her lifetime.
 Destiny had it to be fulfilled by someone else a century later, for the betterment of humanity.